nebogeo/creative-kids-coding-cornwall/doc/docs.md

 ###toblerone(blocktype,position_point,size_point)
 *example:  toblerone(GLASS,point(0,0,0),point(10,10,3))*

-Makes a 'toblerone', commonly refered to as a prism.
+Makes a 'toblerone', referred to by lesser mortals as a prism.
 Useful for roof building.

 # player info